mbr-phys/TeX-Notes/Year 2/Foundations Quantum Mechanics /QM.md

 ---
-title: "Foundations of Physics A Quantum Mechanics"
+title: "Foundations of Physics 2A"
 author: "Shaun Cole"
 date: "Michaelmas 2017"
 ---

+# Quantum Mechanics

 ### 1. Basics of QM
 * Useless so just read notes